 Indian Diwali charcuterie board with a variety of snacks and sweets

-A desi charcuterie board must include the 4 basic components – salt, acid, heat (spice), and fat.
+A traditional desi charcuterie board must include the four basic components: salt, acid, heat (spice), and fat.
 You can use what you already have on hand.
-You can also do a mix of store-bought and homemade items to make things easier.
+You can also mix store-bought and homemade items to make things easier.
 Some of my favorite items to include are –

 Appetizers